rmosolgo/graphql-ruby/README.md

 ## Todo

 - [ ] pluralIdentifyingRootField
-- [ ] Make `GlobalIdField` default to the name of the type that includes it
 - [ ] Add `ObjectType#connection_type` helper to make it easier to get a connection
 - [ ] Fix `Node.create` -- make it return one object which exposes useful info
-- [ ] Allow custom arguments on Connections (https://graphql.slack.com/archives/ruby/p1440544440000100)

 ## More Resources